JoeDLewis/JoeDLewis.github.io/Autopilot.md

 - The interpolation stage underdamped the system, and made the response not reach steady state and overdamped it but varying the aircraft velocity to 55m/s made it reach steady state again.

-### Technical
+### Technical Considerations

-- MATLAB and Simulink where models are implemented and refined.
+- MATLAB and Simulink: Where models are implemented and refined.